Veloxization/dnd-dungeon-generator/documentation/weekly-reports/weekly-report-5.md

 On the documentation side, I naturally included the instructions for using the new GUI.
 I also added a bit more detail to the abandoned implementation document.
 It still needs a bit more work but it's something!

 The program has returned on its previous fast improvement path.
-The dungeons it generates actually look like dungeons now, and now just a maze in between unattached rooms.
+The dungeons it generates actually look like dungeons now, and not just a maze in between unattached rooms.
 Not to mention the GUI, giving the user some sort of control over what kind of dungeon the program generates.

 The main thing I learned this week was probably how to use Tkinter.
-As long as I've been using Python, I seem to have always skirted around building actualy GUIs beyond Pygame.
+As long as I've been using Python, I seem to have always skirted around building actual GUIs beyond Pygame.
 Luckily it was easy to learn and getting started with it offered no trouble.

 That said, the main issue I had this week was also with Tkinter.
 Since I implemented the slider for the odds of loops in the dungeon, I wanted it to have increments of 0.01.
 There seems to have been a "resolution" option for sliders (or "Scales" as they're called internally) in some version of Tkinter but that seems to not work anymore, or if it does, I was trying to get it working the wrong way.